complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 The Edit Items panel allows you to add various types of media you would like included on the screen.
 You have the option to add image, video, audio, or text content.
 Each resource used will be displayed in vertical blocks according to the order you add them.
 Content blocks can also be reordered by dragging.

-To add a resource to this screen, click the ‘add new item’ button at the bottom of the panel.
+To add a resource to this screen, click the 'add new item' button at the bottom of the panel.
 A new screen will open where you can choose between the media types available.
 Text content can be added directly in markdown.
 Image, audio, and video files can be added by selecting the type and browsing for the file to add, either from a location on your device or from the resource library (if you have added content there).

 {% include nc-image src="assets/img/architect-guide/edit-item.png" %}